dylanlavon/RoverPylotJSC/readme.md

 Copyright and licensing information can be found in the header of each source file.
 Please <a href="mailto:simon.d.levy@gmail.com">contact</a> the original author with any questions or suggestions."# RoverPylotJSC"

+<h3>Credits</h3>
+Original Author - <a href="https://github.com/simondlevy/RoverPylot/">simondlevy</a>

+Modification and Further Development - JSC Spring Interns <a href="https://www.linkedin.com/in/dylan-britain-962046167/">Dylan Britain</a> and <a href="https://www.linkedin.com/in/mugdha-bhagavatula/">Mugdha Bhagavatula</a>